A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: General structure and known methods

+Note that, in the second (third) option, the set can be initialized with one (several) randomly chosen scenario(s).
+Alternatively, scenarios that are expected to yield a high second-stage cost, identified using some problem-specific procedure, are often used.

-In the following description of the SAMs from~\cite{toenissen11,RODRIGUES2021499}, we state the implementation used in the corresponding paper for each method.
-In our computational experiments in Section~\ref{sec:computational-exps}, however, we choose the implementation of \Init() uniformly across the different compared methods for each considered application in order to obtain a fair comparison.
+In the following description of the \CCG{} methods from \cite{toenissen11} and \cite{RODRIGUES2021499}, we state the implementation used in the corresponding paper for each method.
+However, all of the three presented options would work in each of the \CCG{} methods.
+In fact, in our computational experiments in Section~\ref{sec:computational-exps}, we choose the implementation of \Init() uniformly across the different compared methods for each considered application in order to obtain a fair comparison.

-Further, we note that the SAMs from~\cite{toenissen11,RODRIGUES2021499} do not use any target gap in their original version, which corresponds to a target gap of~$P=0$ in Algorithm~\ref{alg:general}.
+Further, we note that the \CCG{} methods from \cite{toenissen11} and \cite{RODRIGUES2021499} do not use any target gap in their original version, which corresponds to a target gap of~$P=0$ in Algorithm~\ref{alg:general}.
 Thus, they always solve the problem optimally.
 In our computational comparisons in Section~\ref{sec:computational-exps}, however, we apply all algorithms with target gap zero as well as with non-zero target gaps.
-Therefore, we provide a short proof of correctness for both algorithms in the case of a non-zero target gap in Section~\ref{sec:alg-gaps}.
+Therefore, we provide a short proof of correctness for both algorithms in the case of a non-zero target gap in \if\arxivVersion0 the supplementary material (Section~A). \else \ref{sec:appendix-1-proofs}. \fi

 The \emph{improved scenario addition method} (ISAM) presented in~\cite{toenissen11} uses $\Init()=\{s\}$ for a random scenario~$s\in S$, and its implementation of \FBS() is shown in Algorithm~\ref{alg:toenissen}.
 The main idea of this implementation of \FBS() is to first apply a fast heuristic for the second-stage problem of each scenario in order to obtain upper bounds~$\UB^s$ for all~$s \in S$ quickly.
 Afterwards, it iteratively solves the second-stage problem for a scenario~$s$ with maximum upper bound~$\UB^s$ to optimality and updates the corresponding upper bound to the obtained optimal objective value.
 The subroutine stops and returns the scenario~$k$ corresponding to the last optimally-solved second-stage problem if this problem's optimal objective value is larger or equal to all current upper bounds~$\UB^s$, in which case~$k$ must be a worst scenario for the first-stage solution~$\tilde{x}$ that was provided as an input to \FBS().